-At $7.95, the monthly fee on the American Express Serve® Cash Back card is higher than its siblings.
+At $7.95, the monthly fee on the American Express Serve® Cash Back card is higher than that of its siblings.
 The monthly fee can’t be waived, so you’ll be spending that amount each month just to use your card.

 How to pick the right card for you